FedorSerg/word-counter/README.md

-## Project created with the help of Generative AI

-### Task
+## Demo CRUD project (PostgreSQL, Hibernate)

+This is a simple demonstration project to show some coding best practise.
-Build a __RESTful API__ for a simple social media application using __Spring Boot__, __Hibernate__, and __PostgreSQL__.
+It has a __RESTful API__ for a simple social media application.
+The project uses __Spring Boot__, __Hibernate__, and __PostgreSQL__.
-The application should allow users to create and view posts, follow other users, and like posts.
+The application allows users to create and view posts, follow other users, and like posts (title, body, author).
-Each post should have a title, body, and author.
-Use __Hibernate__ to persist the post and user data in the database.
+The __Hibernate__ is used to persist the post and user data in the database.

-### Acceptance Criteria:
-- There are all the required codes and configs in the repository to run the application.
-- There is a readme.md file with the application description and instructions on how to run it.
-- Code is of good quality and easy to read and understand.
-- There are unit tests in place, coverage > 80%
-- There are quality checks (coverage, complexity, check style)

 ## How to run: